-Catholic parish records are the most commonly used set of records in French family history research.
-Since the keeping of records as part of the civil registration systems did not start until the nineteenth century, parish records constitute an invaluable source of information about individuals.
-These records can be divided into two categories: Non-sacramental records and sacramental records.
+In many countries throughout the world, Catholic parish records were written in Latin even into the 20th century.
+In some countries registers of Protestant churches, such as Lutherans and Anglicans, were also maintained in Latin.
+Since the keeping of records as part of the civil registration systems did not start until the 19th century, parish records constitute an invaluable source of information about individuals.
+These records can be divided into two categories: Non-Sacramental Records and Sacramental Records.

-Although the specific requirements for keeping parish registers have changed from time to time, the formats of christening and marriage entries have stayed basically the same.
-This tutorial will introduce you to those basic formats; that is, it will focus on the specific information contained in each entry and locate where that information can usually be found.
+Although the specific requirements for keeping parish registers have changed from time to time, the formats of baptisms, marriage and death/burial entries have stayed basically the same.
+This tutorial will introduce you to those formats, focusing on the specific information contained in each entry and where within the entry that information can usually be found.

-Click on the links below to start learning more about these magnificent sources of genealogical information.
+Click on the links below to start learning more about these magnificent sources of genealogical and demographical information.